CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Preliminary and Problem Definition

 In this paper, our goal is to train a deep-learning model that extracts region-independent representation to predict taxi demand in unseen regions.
 Specifically, given labeled data from N source regions $\{(X^{r}, Y^{r})\}^{N}_{r=1}$ where $X^{r}$ is set of feature in region $r$ and $Y^{r}$ is the demand for region $r$.
 To make sure that the representation is independent of region-specific knowledge, we evaluate the prediction model by the test data $X^{\tilde{r}}$ from the unseen region, where $\tilde{r}\notin \textbf{R}_{source}$, where $\textbf{R}_{source}$ is the set of regions used for training the model.

-\if0 The main challenge in predicting taxi demand in unseen regions lies in the fact that the demand patterns differ significantly between regions.
-This difference arises due to various factors such as spatial distribution, temporal trends, and geographic characteristics.
-To highlight the inherent difficulty of this problem, Fig.\ref{fig:tsne_sample} provides an insightful illustration.
-The t-SNE embedding of the original features in Fig.\ref{fig:tsne_sample} distinctly showcases the separation of data points based on their respective regions.
+The primary challenge in predicting taxi demand for unseen regions arises from the substantial variations in demand patterns across different regions, as depicted in Fig.~\ref{fig:snapshotsNY} and Fig.~\ref{fig:snapshotsChicago}.
+Several factors influence these disparities, such as spatial distribution, temporal trends, and geographic characteristics.
+Fig.~\ref{fig:tsne_sample} offers a t-SNE representation, emphasizing the complexity of this issue.
+The t-SNE embedding of the original features in Fig.~\ref{fig:tsne_sample} clearly demonstrates the separation of data points based on their geographical regions.
 This visualization underscores that the taxi demand prediction model $\mathcal{F}^{r_{Chicago}}$, trained using data from region $r_{Chicago}$ (green dots), struggles to accurately predict the demand $Y^{r_{NYC}}$ for region $r_{NYC}$ when provided with inputs $X^{r_{NYC}}$ (blue dots).
 This performance limitation arises from the challenge posed by out-of-distribution data \cite{PAWAR2022379, shen2021towards}.
 Conversely, when the model is trained using region-agnostic features, as depicted in Figure~\ref{fig:tsne_sample_region_neutral}, it demonstrates the ability to perform well in previously unseen regions.
 This observation highlights the importance of extracting region-independent feature representations to achieve robust and general taxi demand prediction.

 Our primary objective is to achieve region-agnostic taxi demand prediction by leveraging a deep learning framework that can effectively transform region-specific features into region-independent representations, as exemplified in Figure~\ref{fig:tsne_sample_region_neutral}.
 By training this framework using data from the source regions, we aim to create a model that can accurately predict demand in any target region.
-This unified model eliminates the need for region-specific models and enables the utilization of a single model for predicting demand across various regions. \fi
+This unified model eliminates the need for region-specific models and enables the utilization of a single model for predicting demand across various regions.